emilypx/appfair.github.io/index.md

 ### Is my app code required to use the AGPL?

 Only the portion of your app contained in your app organization's `/App` fork is required to be covered by the AGPL.
-You can develop the bulk of your app in a separate repository, which can be covered by any license of your choosing (provided the source code is available for the `Integration` phase of the process).
+You can develop any portion of your app in a separate repository, which can be covered by any license of your choosing (provided the source code is available for the `Integration-Releases` phases of the process).